LilymoonW/Upskill_Bakery/README.md

+# Bakery

+## About

+The bakery project has some classes that represent the baked goods

 ------------------------------------------------------------------------
 This is the project README file.
 Here, you should describe your project.
 Tell the reader (someone who does not know anything about this project)